alex-streza/witas/README.md

 Then came Supabase Launch Week 8 Hackathon and I thought it would be a great opportunity to build something free & open-source with Supabase and Midjourney, since very few have done before.

-I wanted to do something hotdog related again (obviously), and initially this started as kind of a joke.
-Like something just for laughs.
-However once I started tinkering, I started having a lot of creative ideas which made this project turn into an art project (or sort of).

-I'm a fan of Neon Genesis Evangelion, so design has gotten some inspiration from it.

 ## Ideas for the future

 - Generate flow for desktop